Edmir-Demaj/quiz-game./readme.md

 [View live project here.](https://edmir-demaj.github.io/quiz-game./)

 **Quiz Game** is a web application created for users to test their knowledges with a variety of questions and of course have funn while they play it.
-As a game target anyone who likes mind games with different age groups.
-This quiz-game contains a level of difficulty easy-medium with questions from different fields.
+As a game target anyone who likes mind games, different age groups.
+This quiz-game contains a level of difficulty easy to medium with questions from different fields.
+A design with variety and strong colors so user can have a great experience playing the game and enjoying colors aswell.

 Check out how it looks in different screen sizes: